valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_analyse.md

 `--use-ethereum`
 :   To use `ethereum` chain profile to interact with the contracts

-`--use-goerli`
-:   To use `goerli` chain profile to interact with the contracts

 `--use-custom-chain`
 :   To use `custom-chain` chain profile to interact with the contracts